Welcome to markorear.com, a website dedicated to exploring the O'Rear lineage

 Finally, Sidney Perley, editor of the Essex Antiquarian and the two volume Histor of Salem, in notes( Essex Amtiquarian 11:141) about the deed by Richard Brabrooke giving one half of his farm to John Downing 'in consideration for a marriage to be performed' called John Downing 'planter', a social standing title indicating possession of more than 150 acres of land (Edward Perzel's doctoral thesis The First Generation of Settlement in Colonial Ipswich 1633-1663 published in 1967) Ipswich farmer John Downing, if indeed son of Emanuel Downing and Lucy Downing, would have been an heir to Emanuel's 600+ acre farm in nearby Salem which was in the Downing family name until 1702.
 Perley would not have dignified the Irish John Downing with this title."

-Chapter Four: Indian Blood
+Chapter Three: Indian Blood

 The O’Rears have Indian blood!